 Lions, Tigers, and Grizzly Bears — All In A Day At John Ball Zoo

-During John Ball Zoo visit, I realized it isn’t too big or too small.
-After walking almost the entire zoo in about two hours, I didn’t feel worn out like I sometimes do after a zoo day in San Diego, Detroit, Toledo, or Washington, D.C.
+During my John Ball Zoo visit, I realized it is neither too big nor too small.
+After walking almost the entire zoo in about two hours, I didn’t feel worn out like I sometimes do after a zoo day in San Diego, Detroit, Toledo, or Washington, DC.
 Yet I still left feeling satisfied I’d seen a variety of animals, including a lion, tigers, grizzlies, penguins, flamingos, and monkeys.

-Families visiting Grand Rapids can see most of the zoo in less than three hours and still have time to add another activitiy to their itinerary that day.
+Families visiting Grand Rapids can see most of the zoo in less than three hours and still have time to add another activity.
 I’d suggest going to the zoo in the morning when the animals are more active.
 That leaves the afternoon open for visiting one of the city’s museums or Frederik Meijer Gardens.

 Speaking of family-friendly activities, throughout the zoo were plenty of children’s play areas where the other bloggers’ kids climbed, jumped, and ran around.
 Since the children’s activities are scattered throughout the zoo, the kids never seemed bored or antsy.
-In addition to jungle gyms, kids can pet animals, feed birds, ride camels and the funicular train, climb the ropes course, and watch the new Realm of Flight Bird Show.
+In addition to jungle gyms, kids can pet animals, feed birds, ride camels and the funicular train, and climb the ropes course.

-Due to the managable size for a 2-3-hour activity and the opportunities for kids to play and learn, John Ball Zoo is one of Grand Rapids’ best family-friendly attractions.
+Due to the manageable size for a 2-3-hour activity and the opportunities for kids to play and learn, John Ball Zoo is one of the best family-friendly attractions in Grand Rapids.

-When you visit the zoo this summer, be sure to see these find these seven adorable animals!
+When you visit the zoo this summer, please keep safety measures in mind.
+And be sure to see these find these seven adorable animals!

 Location: 1300 Fulton St. W, Grand Rapids, MI 49504